First Seen: Sonic the Fighters (1996)

 As was the case with fellow combatant, Bark the Polar Bear, Bean appears to have been created specifically with Sonic the Fighters in mind.
 He wears a red neckerchief, as well as the obligatory gloves and shoes, and is fought in Dynamite Plant.
 Bean is widely assumed to be some sort of explosives expert, as he has the ability to craft bombs (out of thin air) and is referred to as "dynamite" in his name (breaking the Sonic tradition in which characters are usually named after their species).

 Bean is a Sega AM2 invention with roots outside of the Sonic universe, being derived from the 1988 Sega System 16 arcade game Dynamite Dux, in which two anthropomorphic ducks named Bin and Pin fight through screens of enemies with an array of weapons (including throwable black bombs).
 Dynamite Dux pre-dates the original Sonic the Hedgehog by three years.
+The Fighters Megamix Official Guide establishes that Bean is in fact Bin's son.
+The difference in species, Bin being a duck but Bean being a woodpecker, is not explained.

 Bean has not appeared as a main character in a Sonic the Hedgehog game since 1996, although is unloackable in the Sega Saturn game, Fighters Megamix (which brings together a number of Sega AM2-made fighting games, among other novelty characters).
 His alternative costume in this game is one which makes the character resemble Bin from Dynamite Dux.
 Oddly enough, he also makes a cameo appearance in a later version of Virtua Striker 2.